ansible/ansible-lockdown/CONTRIBUTING.md

 If you're reading this, hopefully you are considering helping out with the Lockdown project.

 Herein lies the contribution guidelines for helping out with this project.
-Do take the guidelines here literally, if you find issue with any of them or you see room for improvement, please let us know via a GitHub issue or via the [Lockdown mailing list][mail].
+Do take the guidelines here literally.
+If you find issue with any of them or you see room for improvement, please let us know via a GitHub issue or via the [Lockdown mailing list][mail].

 ## Rules ##